Diffusion Models in Simulation-Based Inference: A Tutorial Review: Design Choices for Diffusion Models in Simulation-Based Inference

 which yields a lower total variance than the VP case for all $t$.
 For density estimation tasks, \citet{SongSoh2020} observed that a sub-VP noise schedule can improve accuracy.
 However, most current SBI papers adopt either a VP schedule combined with a linear noise schedule or a VE schedule, and only a single paper employed a sub-VP schedule \citep[][see also~\autoref{tab:papers}]{Zeng2025-amortizedLikelihood-freeStochasticModelUpdatingViaConditionalDiffusionModelStructuralHealthMonitoringw}.

-In practice, the choice of variance type interacts with both the noise schedule and the weighting function, jointly shaping the training difficulty over $t$, as we will discuss in the following sections.
-In our case studies, we find that for most problems, the VP schedule is a suitable choice (see~\autoref{sec:experiments}). \citet{lu2025simplifying} show that the variance type does not fundamentally affect sample quality, since any formulation can be transformed into a VP schedule by rescaling $\alpha_t$ and $\sigma_t$ with \smash{$\sqrt{\alpha_t^2 + \sigma_t^2}$} and adjusting the weighting function accordingly.
+In practice, the choice of variance type interacts with both the noise schedule and the weighting function, jointly shaping the training difficulty over $t$, as we will discuss in the following sections. \citet{lu2025simplifying} show that the variance type does not fundamentally affect sample quality, since any formulation can be transformed into a VP schedule by rescaling $\alpha_t$ and $\sigma_t$ with \smash{$\sqrt{\alpha_t^2 + \sigma_t^2}$} and adjusting the weighting function accordingly.
 They introduce a trigonometric reparameterization, TrigFlow, which maps arbitrary schedules into VP form.
 Moreover, \citet{tang2024contractive} proposed contractive variants of VP and sub-VP schedules that suppress the propagation of score and discretization errors, albeit at the cost of introducing possible bias.